 Obvious, isn’t it?
 The first part of an HVAC system that needs cleaning would be its outer casing.

 Depending on the location of the unit, the frequency and amount of cleaning required will vary.
-Heating systems with boilers located outdoors may need cleaning much more often that those situated indoors.
+Heating systems with boilers located outdoors may need cleaning much more often than those situated indoors.
 Weather factors will also determine the frequency of cleaning required.

 - Cleaning The HVAC Air Filter